-As a high school student wanting to take a class on campus, do I need to be vaccinated?
+As a high school student wanting to take a class on campus, do I need to be vaccinated/boosted?

 Yes.
 There are no exemptions for high school students allowed at this time.
 Pfizer’s vaccine has been approved by the FDA for use in people as young as 5 years old.
 Boosters have been approved for everyone 12 years and older.